U.S., Russia swap prisoners Reed and Yaroshenko amid war tensions | Politics

 The United States and Russia swapped prisoners on Wednesday amid their most tense relations in decades over the war in Ukraine, with former U.S. Marine Trevor Reed released in exchange for Russian pilot Konstantin Yaroshenko.
 The swap was not part of broader diplomatic talks and did not represent an American change in approach on Ukraine, U.S. officials said.
 Russian-American ties have been at their worst since the Cold War era following Russia's Feb.
 24 invasion of Ukraine and subsequent Western sanctions imposed on Moscow.

-Reed, from Texas, was on his way to be reunited with his family in the United States, senior Biden administration officials said, and the 30-year-old was in "good spirits."
-"Today, we welcome home Trevor Reed and celebrate his return to the family that missed him dearly," President Joe Biden said in a statement, noting their concerns about their son's health.
+Reed, from Texas, was expected to arrive back in the United States on Wednesday night, State Department spokesperson Ned Price said.
+Senior U.S. officials said the 30-year-old was in "good spirits."
+"Today, we welcome home Trevor Reed and celebrate his return to the family that missed him dearly," President Joe Biden said in a statement, noting the parents' concerns about their son's health.

+"The negotiations that allowed us to bring Trevor home required difficult decisions that I do not take lightly," Biden added.
+Asked later on Wednesday how he was able to raise the issue of Reed's detention amid the broader tensions with Russia over Ukraine, Biden said, "I did it.
+I raised it.
+I raised it three months ago."

 Russian state television video, played on CNN, showed Reed, appearing thin and wearing a dark overcoat, being supported on both sides by men wearing camouflage.
 Russia state media described the video as showing Reed at an airport in Russia.
 "He looks terrible to us.
 As his parents, we know he does not look well," Paula Reed told CNN outside their home in Granbury, Texas.